Rapids Price Hits $0.0069 on Exchanges (RPD)

 - Nyerium (NYEX) traded flat against the dollar and now trades at $0.0002 or 0.00000001 BTC.

-Rapids (CRYPTO:RPD) is a proof-of-stake (PoS) coin that uses the Quark hashing algorithm.
+Rapids (RPD) is a proof-of-stake (PoS) coin that uses the Quark hashing algorithm.
 Rapids’ total supply is 17,418,549 coins and its circulating supply is 10,387,847 coins.
-The official website for Rapids is www.rapidsnetwork.io.
 Rapids’ official Twitter account is @RapidsRPD and its Facebook page is accessible here.
+Rapids’ official website is www.rapidsnetwork.io.

 Buying and Selling Rapids

-It is usually not currently possible to buy alternative cryptocurrencies such as Rapids directly using US dollars.
-Investors seeking to acquire Rapids should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Rapids using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Rapids directly using US dollars.
+Investors seeking to acquire Rapids should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Rapids using one of the exchanges listed above.

 Receive News & Updates for Rapids Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rapids and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.